noawe-boi/NoahsObsidianSync/English Grade 11 FA2.md

 ### Effect on Audience

 This scene and the techniques used within it allow the audience to see for themselves the extent that the 'five were vilified and misrepresented.
 These scenes also prepare the audience for the end of the documentary, where we are shown the lack of positive media coverage regarding the 'five's release.
-## Craig wonder and Saul Kassin discussing the lack of media attention
+## Craig wonder and Saul Kassin discussing the lack of media attention regarding their release
  ***Show 1:48:46 to 1:49:01 then 1:50:00 to 1:50:20***
 ### Description
 These Scenes are a compilation of interviews with Craig Wonder, a historian, and Saul Kassin, a phycologist, where they discuss the aftermath of the case and media coverage of the 'five's innocence.